 Photo by Noah Kalina

-Morgan’s formative music memories were beamed in through the living room TV set — Vangelis’ Blade Runner score, Wendy Carlos via Tron, Giorgio Moroder’s work on Cat People.
+Chrome Canyon is the project of Morgan Z, electronic composer influenced by the likes of Vangelis’ Blade Runner score, Wendy Carlos via Tron, Giorgio Moroder’s work on Cat People.
 He spent his youth on the outskirts of southern California’s San Fernando Valley.
 His folks had him on piano by 6.
 At 16, he moved into that same living room and gave his bedroom over to housing his collected gear.

 Somewhere between the avant-garde compositions he wrote while studying jazz at NYC’s New School, a college job selling keyboards at Sam Ash in Times Square, and the satirical sex-funk band he founded on the side, his destiny was taking shape.
 For three years, Morgan played in the glammy electro outfit Apes & Androids, but when that ended, he retreated to his private Brooklyn studio where he began to amass analog synthesizers.

 Stones Throw released Chrome Canyon’s debut album, Elemental Themes in 2013, one of the last works mastered by Nilesh Patel, the engineer behind classic albums by the likes of Air, Bjork, and Daft Punk.